Kotlin/kotlinx-kover/kover-gradle-plugin/docs/configuring.md

 This means that even if a class is specified in both the inclusion and exclusion rules, it will be excluded from the report (e.g. class `com.example.Class1` above).

 It is acceptable to filter a class from the report by its fully-qualified name - using `classes` or `packages`.
-Also, it is acceptable additional filter types:
+Also, you can have additional filter types:
- - classes, functions or getters marked with the specified annotation - `annotatedBy`
+ - declarations marked with the specified annotation - `annotatedBy`
  - classes extending specified class or implementing specified interface - `inheritedFrom`

 **_Additional filters does not work for JaCoCo coverage library_**